flaskbb/flaskbb/docs/installation.rst

     flaskbb --config flaskbb.cfg run

-You can either pass an import string to the path to the (python) config file you’ve just created, or a default config object.
+You can either pass an import string to the path to the (python) config file youâ€™ve just created, or a default config object.
 (Most users will follow the example above, which uses the generated file).
 This is how you do it by using an import string.
 Be sure that it is importable from within FlaskBB:

     flaskbb --config flaskbb.configs.default.DefaultConfig run